Dara-Sy/pizza-express/README.md

 - A pull request created on _this repo_.
 - Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON MONDAY NIGHT!! 🚨
+## This homework is due 🚨 11PM ON THURSDAY NIGHT!! 🚨